premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-11. What happens if we change the arguments of overriding method?
+11. What happens if we change the arguments of overriding method?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)